Middle School Curriculum Overview

 Students also receive support for writing the research paper and preparing for finals.

-Grade 8 Students Learn
+Grade 8 students learn

-- how to improve their reading speed
+- how to improve reading speed and comprehension

 - to develop strategies for making educated guesses during testing